How To Measure Your Caravan Tyre Pressure

 You will find a sticker located on the centre door pillar or fuel filler cap advising the correct tyre pressure.
 Unfortunately, this is not always the case with all caravans and RVs.
 Your Caravan Handbook usually quotes the tyre pressure for the original tyre size fitted and the caravan loaded to the MTPLM (Maximum Technical Permitted Laden Mass).
 As the load in your caravan can change or on older caravans, the tyre size might have changed, it is worth knowing how to calculate the correct pressure.

-Method 1 is based on the weight of your van and uses a formula to make the calculation and Method 2 is called the 4 PSI rule and does not require a formula.
+Method 1 is based on the weight of your van and uses a formula to make the calculation.

-Method 1:
+Method 1: Calculation

 To find the correct tyre pressures for your caravan, you can use a calculation method that provides the right pressure when the tyres are at their operational temperature, typically about an hour into your drive.